joeroeg/School42/README.md

 ## How to explore

-1. Navigate into each project's subdirectory.
+1. Navigate into each project's subdirectory inside maincourse directory.
 2. Read the project-specific README for detailed instructions, project goals, and challenges overcome.
-3. Review the source code to understand the implementation.

 ## Prerequisites